c3333/cpp-docs.de-de/docs/mfc/reference/colecontrol-class.md

 ### <a name="remarks"></a>Bemerkungen

-Die-Implementierung sollte alle Symbolleisten ausblenden, `OnShowToolbars`die von angezeigt werden.
+Die-Implementierung sollte alle Symbolleisten ausblenden, die von angezeigt werden `OnShowToolbars` .

 ## <a name="colecontroloninactivemousemove"></a><a name="oninactivemousemove"></a>COleControl:: oninactivemoulmove